 SSL, or Secure Sockets Layer, is a standard technology used for safeguarding sensitive data sent between two systems, such as an e-shop and browser.
 According to Jackson, secure communication was the missing tool needed for the transmission of payment instructions and notifications.
 This changed in 1996 when Netscape implemented SSL 3.0, enabling a web browser to serve as client software for secure client-server communication.
 The solution offered a secure service that Jackson deemed fit for his purpose.
 He considered the Cypherpunks to be overly concerned about perfect security.

 The emergence of e-gold had been the final nail in Digicash’s coffin.
-Then, for the decade during which e-gold was operational, though there was a continuous succession of one crypto scheme after another, nobody cared.
+Then, for the decade during which e-gold was operational, though there was a continuous succession of one crypto scheme after another, nobody cared.…e-gold exposed the disutility of crypto-based monetary schemes and as long as e-gold was active, none of them could get a foothold.

 Eventually, e-gold became a victim of its own success as it drew unwelcome attention and was used in various Ponzi schemes, phishing attacks, and broader scams.
 US authorities began to investigate the company on the grounds of it being an illegal money transmitter.
 This began a spiral in which e-gold lost a large part of its user base and eventually closed down.
 Jackson envisioned it as a private, international currency that would float across borders freely, and would provide a remedy to the illness of the modern monetary system.
 He wanted to make digital sound money mainstream, but instead ended up with an electronic tracking device strapped to his ankle.